• Skip to primary navigation

 How to Store Leftovers

-Stack leftover crepes in an airtight container or Ziplock bag and keep them in the fridge for up to a week.
+Stack leftover crepes in an airtight container or Ziploc bag and keep them in the fridge for up to a week.

 Can I Freeze Gluten-Free Crepes?